mindis/snowplow.github.com/analytics/customer-analytics/cohort-analysis.md

 In this case we want to compare users who first visited us in January with those that first visited us in February, March, April etc.

-To do this, we need to lookup the date that a user first visited the site (i.e. when `domain_sessionidx`=1, check `collector_dt`) and then group users by month:
+To do this, we need to lookup the date that a user first visited the site (i.e. when `domain_sessionidx`=1, check `collector_tstamp`) and then group users by month:

-{% highlight mysql %}
+{% highlight sql %}
-INSERT OVERWRITE TABLE user_cohort_map
+/* PostgreSQL / Redshift */
+CREATE VIEW user_cohort_map AS
 SELECT
-DATE_FORMAT(MIN(collector_dt, '%Y-%m') AS cohort,
+DATE_TRUNC('month', MIN(collector_tstamp)) AS cohort,
 domain_userid
-FROM events
+FROM "atomic".events
 WHERE domain_sessionidx=1
-GROUP BY domain_userid ;
+GROUP BY domain_userid;
 {% endhighlight %}

 The query applies a filter `domain_sessionidx=1` so that we only look at first visits.
 We then group all the results by domain_userid, so we have one line of data for user.
-We take the minimum `collector_dt` logged (in case a visit spanned two days).
+We take the minimum `collector_tstamp` logged (in case a visit spanned two days).

 ### 1b.
 Definine a cohort by when a user first performed a specific action